goopiktu/forum/README.md

 **[HOW TO RUN]**
 -
 - (1.)
 Download the code as zip file.

 - (2.)
 Extract the folder.

 - (3.)
 Go inside the folder -> Go to [MCO] Phase-2 folder

 - (4.)
 Click the folder path -> type cmd -> press enter (if successful, it will open a cmd window)

 - (5.)
-Type 'npm install' (this will install all necessarries libraries for the website to run locally) -> then do 'CTRL + C'
+Type 'npm install sometimes you need to "npm install -g"' (this will install all necessarries libraries for the website to run locally)

+- (6.)
+Type 'node index.js or nodemon start' (if successful, it will connect to the database)

 - (7.)
-Type 'node index.js' (if successful, it will connect to the database and opens a localhost website)
-- (8.)
 Go to any browser -> type 'localhost:3000' in the URL